crypt0kitik/advanced_machine_learning_methods/02 – NLP experiments, classification/read_me.txt

 Classic ML – Naïve-Bayes –classification

+INTRODUCTION:

+In this context, we aim to compare the effectiveness of two distinct AI tools — Deepfake and Chatbot technologies — to determine which is more effective for educational purposes, namely, in the explanation of Persona to laypeople.

+At the beginning of 2025, we conducted user studies in Finland with marketing scholars as participants.
+They were divided into two groups, each using a different AI tool and learning method to study personas.
+After this experiment, we gathered all data, including chat logs, learning stages in the chatbot, participants’ notes, moderators’ notes, and responses from the pre- and post-surveys (the questions were the same, but we will revisit this later in the article).

-00 PART
+00 PART - ADDING LABELS

-When it came to classification (05 part) by utilizing Naïve Bayes Classifier, I undrstood that I do not have labels in my data, that is why I made comparison of several APIs and opted for Google Bard API (PaLM 2) for Survey Answer Classification .
+When it came to classification (Part 05) using the Naïve Bayes Classifier, I realized that my data did not have labels.
+That is why I compared several APIs and chose the Google Bard API (PaLM 2) for survey answer classification.

+As far as I understood, I needed to modify some titles in the survey.
+I had to replace them with real questions; otherwise, the Google Bard API would not be able to grade them properly.

+The dataset will have three types of labels:
-It will have 3 options:
+The dataset will have 3 types of labels:
-- HIGH: If the answer is fully correct and detailed.
-- MEDIUM: If the answer is somewhat correct but lacks detail.
-- LOW: If the answer is incorrect or unrelated.

-By adding both labels, you get a detailed view of:

-How correct each answer is (High/Medium/Low)
-How participants' knowledge changed after the post-survey (Improved/Same/Declined)

-1️⃣ Use Google Bard API (PaLM 2) to evaluate correctness of each response:

-HIGH → Fully correct and detailed.
-MEDIUM → Somewhat correct, lacks details.
-LOW → Incorrect or unrelated.

-2️⃣ Compare pre-survey and post-survey answers to measure change in performance:

-IMPROVED → Post-survey score is higher than pre-survey.
-SAME → No change in correctness.
-DECLINED → Post-survey score is lower than pre-survey.
+1. All text responses → AI will grade them as HIGH, MEDIUM, or LOW using Google Bard API (PaLM 2).
+2. Numeric responses → Directly classified as CORRECT or NOT CORRECT using predefined thresholds.
+3. Selected pre/post survey questions → Compared for IMPROVED, SAME, or DECLINED performance.

 This classification will help us to understand how well participant learnt during the user study.
 After that I had to run all code snippets again because the original dataset was changed.
-Why I have so many snippets?
+Why I have so many snippets for other parts?
 I want to test different types of tokenization

 01 PART - Tokenization